ericyang91/RTDS_Python/README.md

 ### Basics of Object-Oriented Programming

 - What is object-oriented programming (OOP)?
    - Object-Oriented Programming (OOP) is a programming paradigm centered around the concept of "objects," which are instances of classes.
 In OOP, the primary focus is on designing software by modeling real-world entities as objects that have attributes (data) and methods (functions or procedures) that define their behavior.
-The three main features of OOP are abstraction, data encapsulation, and inheritance.
+The three fundamental principles of OOP are abstraction, data encapsulation, and inheritance.

 - What are classes and objects?
 How are they related?
    - A class is a blueprint or template for creating objects.
 It defines a set of attributes (variables) and methods (functions) that the objects created from the class will have.